Continuous-time state-space methods for d18O and d13C in the Cenozoic Era: Random walk plus noise models

 \section{Random walk plus noise models}

-We propose the class of unobserved component models for $\delta^{18}$O and $\delta^{13}$C, since these models can accommodate non-stationarity, unevenly spaced observations, missing data, and multiple observations for the same object of interest.
-Unobserved component models can be written in univariate form as
+We propose the class of unobserved component models for $\delta^{18}$O and $\delta^{13}$C, since these models can accommodate non-stationarity, unevenly spaced observations, missing data, and multiple simultaneous observations for the same object of interest.
+Unobserved component time series models can be written in univariate form as

-where $\mu_t$ is the ``unobserved component'' of interest that is observed with a random error $\psi_t$.
-The time index $t$ is an element of an ordered set that can be evenly or unevenly spaced.
-We can think of $\mu_t$ as the ``signal'' and $\psi_t$ as the ``noise''.
+where $y_t$ is the observable variable of interest ($\delta^{18}$O or $\delta^{13}$C) at continuous time $t$, $\mu_t$ is the ``unobserved component'' of interest, and $\psi_t$ is a stationary random error.
+We can think of $\mu_t$ as the ``signal'' and $\psi_t$ as the ``noise.''
+Data observations on $y_t$ are at a discrete sequence of time stamps $t_1, t_2, \ldots, t_N$, and we write $y_n=y_{t_n}$.
+The sequence $\{t_n\}_{n=1,\ldots,N}$ is ordered but irregularly spaced, and there may be repeated elements, i.e., several observations with the same time stamp.
+The first three and the last three observations in the $\delta^{18}$O and $\delta^{13}$C series are shown in Table \ref{T:Obs} for illustration.
+The time increments are reported in the third column.